Points Of An Ethical Contract

 2. Offer and acceptance: An offer of trade of one type of value for another must be made & accepted.

-3. Full disclosure: There must be transparency, clear terms, no ambiguity and no deception.
+3. Full disclosure: There must be transparency and clear terms and no ambiguity, equivocation, double speak or deception.
 The offeror has a duty to ensure the offeree understands all the details.
 The terms must be as simple as possible.
 The offeree has a duty to fully disclose their capacity.

 4. Equitable intentions: The offeror would sign the contract if in the offerees position.
 The intentions on both sides should be honest and respectful.

-5. Amendments & Dispute Resolution: There should be an objectively moral and equitable process for resolving disputes and making amendments. (*not always available)
+5. Conflict & dispute resolution: There should be an objectively moral and equitable process for resolving disputes and solving conflicts.

 7. Opening and closing conditions: The contract must have opening and closing conditions.
 It must outline the duties, responsibilities and process of starting and ending the contract.